rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 ### Early Church

-There were ranks of created spirits, heavenly hosts, and the fall of these spirits happens more than once.
+There were ranks of created spirits, heavenly hosts, and the fall of these spirits happened more than once.
 E.g., a group of angels known as the watchers are the "sons of God" referenced in Genesis.
 These are the "sons of God" that had children with the "daughters of men".
 These hybrid children are known as nephilim, and are a precursor to the flood.